| |

 outflow from Upper Blue Lake to find the trailhead sign just on the

 other side.
-If the water crossing over the creek out of the
+If the water crossing over the creek out of the lake

 is too high to easily cross, from the trailhead sign head parallel